NEW YORK WILDLIFE

 RIVERDALE COUNTRY SCHOOL

-The project team worked with grade 4 children, and Ms Sophia Spector, art teacher, Riverdale Lower School, and grade 8 children, and Ms. Narges Anvar, art teacher, Riverdale Upper School.
+In 2024-25, the project team worked with grade 4 children, and Ms Sophia Spector, art teacher, Riverdale Lower School, and grade 7 children, and Ms. Narges Anvar, art teacher, Riverdale Upper School.

 P.S.49 THE WILLIS AVENUE SCHOOL